laccore/coretools/README.md

 Getting PSICAT up and running from source code is challenging, but it can be done!
 Please [contact the CSD Facility](https://cse.umn.edu/csd/about-us) if you need assistance.

-The following instructions are for a macOS environment.
-Binaries for both Mac and Windows can be built on a Mac.
+The following instructions are for a macOS or Linux environment.
+Binaries for both Mac and Windows can be built on a Mac or Linux machine.

 ### Requirements

 ##### Griffon 0.2
-PSICAT is based on version 0.2 of the [Griffon Framework](https://griffon-framework.org), which is quite old!
+PSICAT is based on version 0.2 of the [Griffon Framework](https://griffon-framework.org), which is really, really old.
+Because it's impossible to find in the wild as of October 2021, a complete Griffon 0.2 package has been included in the `bootstrap` dir.
-It can be downloaded from the [Wayback Machine](https://web.archive.org/web/20150527101132/http://griffon.codehaus.org/Download).

 ##### Java 6 Development Kit
 Java 6 is required to compile source files, and for the Griffon command-line interface to function.
+Linux users can download JDK 6 [here](https://www.oracle.com/java/technologies/javase-java-archive-javase6-downloads.html).

 ##### Java 8
-The packaged Mac (.app) and Windows (.exe) binaries run against Java 8.
+The packaged Mac (.app) and Windows (.exe) binaries run against a bundled Java 8 runtime.
 A Mac/Windows Java 8 runtime must be provided by the user.
 We use the [Temurin](https://adoptium.net/) binaries (formerly AdoptOpenJDK) in official releases.

-##### Gradle 6.5.1
+##### Gradle 6.5.1+
 A Gradle 6.5.1 wrapper is included.

 ### Preparation